 - ISO 27001 is about securing your assets (personal information, intellectual property e.t.c.) through policy, software and hardware with the aim to prevent an intrusion or breach.

-If you do decide to get accredited, engaging an external consultant helps identify and resolve any weaknesses before you undertake the assessment.
-Once you’re adhering to ISO principles and have become ISO certified, you’ll not only be far more resilient against disruptive incidents which threaten your efficiency and productivity but you’ll be able to pick up new business easier since it’s proof of your dedication to continual improvement.
+If you do decide to proceed with accreditation, an external consultant can help you to identify and resolve any weaknesses before the assessment process.
+Once you’re adhering to ISO principles and have become ISO certified, you’ll not only be far more resilient against disruptive incidents which threaten your efficiency and productivity but it’ll be easier to pick up business since it’s proof of your dedication to continual improvement.

 In March 2019, Norsk Hydro – a global manufacturer of aluminium – was hit by the LockerGoga ransomware.
 The malware spread from the back office into networked machines on the shop floor and ended up impacting global processes, forcing the company into manual operation mode.
 Overall predicted losses were £41.2 million.

-To put this into perspective, Norsk’s quarterly sales volumes for Extruded Solutions were 333,000 tonnes or 333,000,000 kilograms.
+To put this into perspective, Norsk’s quarterly sales volumes for Extruded Solutions were 333,000 tonnes.
 Factoring in the losses equates to an increased unit cost of £123.72 per tonne or 12.4 pence per kilogram.
 Cleary a massive hit to the bottom line.

 Cyber-security in the back office should now be important for obvious reasons.
 But despite being essential, some companies negligently assume they can get away without basic security in place.
 Typical areas of negligence are multi-factor authentication, patch management and rights management – the lack of even one of which instantly compromises the optimisations you’ve worked so hard for, not to mention endangering your reputation.

-If you want to improve your security posture but don’t know how, Cyber Essentials accreditation is a good place to start.
+If you want to improve your security posture but don’t know how then Cyber Essentials accreditation is a good place to start.
 You’ll need to go beyond this since it only addresses the basics so something like ISO 27001 should be your true goal since it’s much more robust.

 Another clear sign of the Optimisation Contradiction is that whilst manufacturers have strived for 100% automated shop floors in their quest for efficiency, they have at the same time forgotten to automate and digitise even the simplest tasks in the back office.

-Automation can be similarly used in the back office to tackle highly repetitive or routine tasks – freeing up time for use on value-adding tasks.
+Automation can also help tackle highly repetitive or routine tasks in the back office, to free up time for more strategic, value-add work.
 By implementing automation in the back office, you should see more KPIs being hit and a more efficient workforce overall.

 The general rule for hardware is you should refresh laptops or PCs every 3-5 years and servers every 4-5 years.
 Whilst it’s tempting to sweat IT assets, the lost efficiency and increased volatility means doing so will likely cost you much more than you ‘save’ by not upgrading.